anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Your mind will answer most questions if you learn to relax and wait for the answer.
+Quote: Excellence, then, is a state concerned with choice, lying in a mean, relative to us, this being determined by reason and in the way in which the man of practical wisdom would determine it.

-By: William Burroughs
+By: Aristotle